agataczerwinska-cmd/co2-emissions-analysis/README.md

 right variable to compare matters as much as finding data that's technically related.

-Methodology note: Production-based vs. Consumption-based emissions
+**Methodology note**: Production-based vs. Consumption-based emissions

 This analysis uses production-based (territorial) CO2 emissions, meaning emissions physically produced within Chile's borders.
 This is the standard measure used in most national inventories and by the World Bank.